webcontact/profairs-api-docs/source/includes/_hall_planning.md

 - setting the `preserveAspectRatio` attribute to `xMidYMid meet`
 - setting the title of the path of the stand to its id.
+- removing the double whitespaces and newlines from the doctype if it is invalid

 Important to keep in mind is, that the processing can break the svg.
 To check just go to the returned url and take a look if it is broken.